Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 As your 1940s record trail approaches the decade’s end, you’ll want to watch for relatives’ addresses.
-An address can help you pinpoint their location on 1950 census enumeration district (ED) maps, which are already available online.
-These maps, in turn, can prepare you to find your family’s entry in the 1950 census images, which likely won’t be searchable for several months after being released in April.
+An address can help you pinpoint their location on 1950 census enumeration district (ED) maps, which are available online.
+These maps, in turn, can help you find your family’s entry in the 1950 census images if name-searches fail.

 That functionality aside, ED maps are worth exploring on their own merits.
 Available online for free, they offer a snapshot of your family’s neighborhood from the late 1940s or thereabouts.
 (The maps were collected from a variety of sources, and actual dates may vary.)